 Shikku thinks that such things can be explained by the low level of education in Luhansk.
 Or by the fact that Luhansk is populated by people of one nation mostly.
 Uzhhorod, on the contrary, welcomes Slovaks, Hungarians, Polish, Ukrainians.
 The guy adds:

-— Maybe people in Uzhhorod understand that Hindu students are good for the city because we basically invest money in their region paying for education and services, buying goods.
+— Maybe people in Uzhhorod understand that the Indian students are good for the city because we basically invest money in their region paying for education and services, buying goods.

-Hindu students noticed that people in Ukraine work a lot, especially women.
-In India, there are no so many working women.
+Indian students noticed that people in Ukraine work a lot, especially women.
+In India, there are not so many women who are working.
 Ukrainians are also more punctual.
-It’s clean in the cities, and people are more disciplined.
+It’s clean in Ukrainian cities, and people are more disciplined.

 India is special because of its diversity: it’s the county of many languages, cultures, and religions.
-Regions of Ukraine look more or less homonymic compared to India.
+Regions of Ukraine look more or less alike compared to India.
 Shikku admits:

 — India and Ukraine are totally different countries.
-When you see a new person in India, you come up to talk even if you don’t know him or her.
-Some people also came to us to introduce themselves but it was not often.
+When you see a new person in India, you come up to talk even if you don’t know them.
+Some people also came to us in Uzhhorod to introduce themselves but it was rare.

 Involved in the preparation of the material 12 volunteersSupport the project